ikisler/anxiety-dog-site/_posts/2022-12-13-Taste-That-Smell.markdown

 alt: "Their keenly trained dog senses detect... chicken"
 ---
 They know exactly what that smell tastes like, and they want to taste some (by some I mean all, they want to taste it all)
+<br> Comic idea this week brought to you by Mr. Q